Best Paris Itinerary 5 Days

 Musee d’Orsay

-Practical Tip: The Musée d’Orsay opens at 9:30 am and closes at 6:00 pm every day except Thursdays, when it closes at 9:45 pm.
-Closed on Mondays.
+Practical Tip: The Musée d’Orsay opens at 9:30 am and closes at 6:00 pm every day except Thursdays at 9:45 pm.
+We are closed on Mondays.

 If you have five days in Paris, you can visit two museums.
-The Musée d’Orsay is an obvious choice for art lovers, as it houses an impressive collection of Impressionists, including works by Monet, Manet, Renoir, Van Gogh, and more.
-The former train station building (Orsay station built for the Paris Universal Exposition) was later renovated to house the museum.
+The Musée d’Orsay is an obvious choice for art lovers, as it houses an impressive collection of Impressionist works, including Monet, Manet, Renoir, Van Gogh, and more.
+The former train station (Orsay Station, built for the Paris Universal Exposition) was later renovated to house the museum.

-For audio guide only, we recommend a guided tour of the museum.
+For audio guides only, we recommend a guided tour of the museum.
 Choose your skip-the-line ticket.
 There is no time to enter, but it’s the best way to avoid potential queues.

-Tip: Get there as soon as the museum opens and allow at least two hours to explore.
-Here are the best guided tours and skip-the-line tickets for the Musée d’Orsay:
+Tip: Get there when the museum opens and allow at least two hours to explore.
+Here are the best-guided tours and skip-the-line tickets for the Musée d’Orsay:

 Shakespeare and Company